ARC-Mission/arc-mission.github.io/README.md

-# ARCM - Alliance for Resilient Technology Munich
+# ARCM - Alliance for Resilient Computing Munich

-A website for the Alliance for Resilient Technology Munich, built with React, TypeScript, and Vite.
+A website for the Alliance for Resilient Computing Munich, built with React, TypeScript, and Vite.

 ## Local Development